-Okay, I really don't know what the date is.
+I don't know what the date is.
 I don't think I know anything anymore.
 All I know is, things just got a whole lot more complicated.
-It's not just a matter of breaking out of here anymore, and somehow finding my way back home.
-No wonder Gillek said, "Be careful what you wish for."
+Now it's not just a matter of breaking out of here anymore and somehow finding my way back home.
+No wonder Gih-lek said, "Be careful what you wish for."

-I only put March 21 because Gillek said it's spring now at home.
 I really don't know what to think about this whole time thing.
 I thought I read somewhere that time travel was theoretically impossible.
 But then they say the same thing about faster-than-light travel, and that planet out there is definitely not in our solar system.
 I don't know much about astronomy, but I don't think you could get to another pretty blue planet without going faster than light, not even in 347 years.
 But I wish I knew for sure.
 Maybe I went through some kind of wormhole or something.
-Maybe I'm just in some other part of the galaxy, and it really is still September, 2015, and Gillek is just playing games with me.
+Maybe I'm just in some other part of the galaxy, and it really is still September, 2015, and Gih-lek is just playing games with me.

 I'm tired of thinking there's some kind of conspiracy going on, though.
 I had it all figured out, until today when I looked out the window and all the crazy stuff they'd been telling me was true after all.
 Even the airlocks.
 Of course you have to have airlocks on a space station; it all makes sense now.
 So as hard as it is to believe, I don't want to make the same mistake with the date.
 I think I'm just going to believe them for now, and see what happens.
 It's the year 2362, some time in the spring.